 The information that’s currently available seems a little confusing, but it looks like there will be different processes depending on whether you’ve lived in the UK for more than five years or less than five years.
 You’ll have been in the UK for less than five years?
 This means that you’ll be applying for ‘pre-settled’ status?
 Is that something you’ll be doing?

 I’ve been living in the UK for over two years now.
 The UK Government came up with this pre-settled status scheme for EU citizens who have lived here for less than five years, but the whole thing is still in the beta phase.
 They only let selected people register, to test stuff out, I think.
-I’m subscribed to Home Office updates, so I get an email from Theresa May every time something happens.
+I’m subscribed to Home Office updates, so I get an email every time something happens.